 - Accidental physical injuries

-It’s important to note that persons struggling with this diagnosis are at a much higher risk for developing addiction.
+It is important to note that persons struggling with this diagnosis are at a much higher risk of developing an addiction.

-Statistics show that individuals suffering from bipolar disorder have a higher risk for developing substance abuse than those suffering from other mental health disorders.
-The relationship between this disorder and addiction may be genetic, and the disorder often goes undiagnosed.
+Statistics show that individuals suffering from bipolar disorder have a higher risk of developing substance abuse disorders than those suffering from other mental health disorders.
+The relationship between bipolar disorder and addiction may be genetic, and the disorder often goes undiagnosed.
 According to a survey involving 500 diagnosed individuals, 48% of patients received five or more medical consultations before receiving their diagnosis.

 These non-diagnoses mean that there are possibly thousands of people who suffer from bipolar disorder and are not aware of it.